-- Your spouse or civil partner; or - A child who is disabled, and is unable to earn a living (in this case the child would be paid the survivor's pension, but not the child's pension); or - You may nominate a dependent child to receive the survivor's pension, but this would stop when he or she ceased to be treated as a 'Child' as described below.
+- Your spouse or civil partner; or - You may nominate a dependent child to receive the survivor's pension, but this would stop when he or she ceased to be treated as a 'Child' as described below.
 (Please note: The child would receive the survivor's pension in place of the child's pension); or - Anyone who lives with you and shares living expenses; or - Anyone who is largely financially dependent on you.